traefik/mesh/docs/content/quickstart.md

 # Quickstart

-Maesh can be installed in your cluster without affecting any running services.
+Traefik Mesh can be installed in your cluster without affecting any running services.
 It can safely be installed using the [Helm Chart](https://helm.sh/docs/intro/using_helm/#helm-install-installing-a-package).

 ## Prerequisites